Dakaraia6799/01-pry-lab/README.md

 How can we fix this method so that is behaves in the expected way?
 This method is called `plus_two` and the test is expecting a return value of `5`, given a `num` of `3`.
 Looks like our method should return the *sum* of the original number, plus 2, but our method, as it currently stands, is returning the original number.
 Play around with it inside your Pry console and get the test to pass.
 Remember to type `exit` in your terminal and then remove your `binding.pry` when you think your test will pass.

-Once you have your test passing, make sure the `binding.pry` line has been removed and add, commit and push your changes.
-Then open a pull request.
+Once you have your test passing, make sure you remove the `binding.pry` line.

 ## Resources

-* Watch [this video on pry](http://vimeo.com/26391171).
-Only watch the first three sections (install, features, as a debugger), we'll cover using Pry in Rails later when it will make more sense.
+* [A video on pry](http://vimeo.com/26391171).
+Only watch the first three sections (install, features, as a debugger).

-<iframe src="https://player.vimeo.com/video/26391171?title=0&byline=0&portrait=0" width="100%" height="750" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 * [Pry documentation](http://pryrepl.org/)